 write up how it discloses your thrownness and your

 matter to you.
 Hand this in at the beginning of

 Read B&T Division II, sections 54-58, 60.

-A short homework.
-Let's pressure test Heidegger.
+Practice: Let's pressure test Heidegger.
 Spend half

 an hour thinking about your death.
 You'll be sore tempted to